 Terrorism in Pakistan

 The country has experienced a number of terrorist attacks of varying violence.
 These attacks often target local government officials as well as foreigners.
-Previous targets include embassies, international schools, hospitals, government buildings, religious shrines and airports.
+Previous targets include embassies, schools, hospitals, government buildings, religious shrines and airports.

 Earthquakes in Pakistan